 Scientific Research papers

 Welcome to the New Zealand Association of Professional Hypnotherapists' research page, dedicated to showcasing the positive outcomes and efficacy of clinical hypnotherapy through various clinical trials.
-As an organization committed to advancing the field of hypnotherapy, we believe it is crucial to provide a platform for sharing evidence-based research that supports the effectiveness of hypnotherapy in promoting positive change and improving overall well-being.
+As an organisation committed to advancing the field of hypnotherapy, we believe it is crucial to provide a platform for sharing evidence-based research that supports the effectiveness of hypnotherapy in promoting positive change and improving overall well-being.

 Clinical hypnotherapy is a powerful therapeutic approach that utilises the state of hypnosis to facilitate personal growth, manage psychological challenges, and alleviate various physical and emotional conditions.
 It offers a unique and holistic approach that targets the subconscious mind, allowing individuals to tap into their inner resources, overcome limitations, and enhance their quality of life.